demisto/content/Packs/FeedPlainText/README.md

-Pack for the generic CSV feed integration.
+Pack for the generic Plain Text feed integration.